alex-trapp/sc-fgsea/README.md

 The documented code for sc-fgsea is provided as an R markdown file, which can easily be loaded into RStudio.

-This tool was developed by Alexandre Trapp within the context of the [Emmrich et al preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.08.01.454652v1):
+This tool was developed by Alexandre Trapp within the context of the [Emmrich et al. preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.08.01.454652v1):

 ```
 Naked mole-rat hematopoietic stem and progenitors are highly quiescent with an inherent myeloid bias